| 2.9.1 A principal concern of the Local Plan is the

 BE LIKELY TO MATERIALLY IMPEDE THE FLOW OF FLOOD WATER OR INCREASE

+THE RISK OF FLOODING ELSEWHERE.
 THE DISTRICT PLANNING AUTHORITY WILL NOT NORMALLY PERMIT

 DEVELOPMENT OR THE INTENSIFICATION OF EXISTING USES IN AREAS AT